Asia & Pacific

 The International Congress on Aids in Asia and the Pacific (ICAAP) is a biennial conference in different regions of Asia and the Pacific.
 It is comprised of research, policy and advocacy programmes for the Asia and Pacific region.

-The 11th International Congress on AIDS in Asia and the Pacific (ICAAP 2013) will be held on 18-23 November 2013, in Bangkok, Thailand.
+The 11th International Congress on AIDS in Asia and the Pacific (ICAAP 2013) was held on 18-23 November 2013, in Bangkok, Thailand.
 The theme is Asia/Pacific Reaching Triple Zero: Investing in Innovation.

 Click on the links below for a summary of previous ICAAP conferences: